Turtle heads to NJ after stop in Fire Island

 Though missing parts of her right front and left hind flippers, Munchkin was deemed healthy enough to be released on July 2, the New England Aquarium, which rescued her, said in a statement.
 The satellite tracking device fixed to her shell reveals some of her adventures.

-Dodge, a sea turtle ecologist with the New England Aquarium said: "She’s been making some long, hour plus deep dives into colder water, which I’m interpreting as bottom time, which likely includes hunting/feeding.”
+Dodge, a sea turtle ecologist with the New England Aquarium in Boston said: "She’s been making some long, hour-plus deep dives into colder water, which I’m interpreting as bottom time, which likely includes hunting/feeding.”

 Though Munchkin, her rescuers say, enjoyed herring and looking out of her tank as she recovered, loggerheads have such exceptionally strong jaws that they can crunch shellfish.